ruggeri/ninety_nine_cats/notes/10-models.md

   `CharField` or `TextField`.
 But could make sense if a `CharField` has a unique constraint.
 * `blank=False, null=True`: doesn't make any sense?
+  * Crazy, but `full_clean` is not called on save??
+So save doesn't check a validation.
+Thus empty (but non-NULL) strings are easily saved to the DB.

 **Choices**